projectara/greybus-spec/source/special.rst

 notify the AP Module of events, such as the insertion or removal of a Module.

-The third is the :ref:`firmware-protocol`, which is used between the AP Module and any other module's bootloader to download firmware executables to the module.
-When a module's manifest includes a CPort using the Firmware Protocol, the AP can connect to that CPort and download a firmware executable to the module.
+The third is the :ref:`bootrom-protocol`, which is used between the AP Module and any other module's bootloader to download firmware executables to the module.
+When a module's manifest includes a CPort using the Bootrom Protocol, the AP can connect to that CPort and download a firmware executable to the module.
+Bootrom protocol is deprecated for new designs requiring Firmware download to the Module.

 .. _control-protocol: